DamoM73/anvil-python-tutorials/06_create_home_form.md

 ## The MainForm

-Anvil already has the start of your MainForm openned for you.
+Anvil already has the start of your MainForm opened for you.
 If you cannot see it go:

 - **Files** in the side menu
 - **Form1** in the submenu